 Read about the careers that a merchandising management bachelor's degree program could prepare you for, and find out what you'd learn as a student.
 Get info on online degree programs in this field.
 Check the employment outlook and salary potential for several positions in the merchandising management field, and learn about voluntary certification options.
-Schools offering Fashion Design & Merchandising degrees can also be found in these popular choices.

 Why Should I Pursue a Merchandising Management Bachelor's Degree?

 A bachelor's degree in merchandising management can prepare you to oversee the procurement or distribution of goods in retail, wholesale or manufacturing settings.
 In such a program, you are schooled in the relationships between merchandising, product design, performance and consumer demand.
 You also learn how to implement merchandising and marketing strategies on an executive level.

 The U.S. Bureau of Labor Statistics (BLS) states that you will likely qualify for employment in the merchandising field with a bachelor's degree, although further education may be required based on the size of the hiring organization (www.bls.gov).
 You may begin your career as a junior or assistant buyer, trainee or purchasing clerk.
 With experience, you may become an assistant purchasing or merchandising manager and then a full-fledged manager.